Wouter-IT/map-tutorials/README.md

 FakeFairytale Battle Maps is a Youtube channel and content creator in the digital map-making space.
 It is specifically geared towards user of the DungeonDraft( Henceforth referred to as "DD") software, or those who are in the consideration process of purchasing DD.
 The website is designed to familiarize people with the FakeFairytale YouTube Channel, Tutorials and Maps and offers content on these three respective fields.
 FakeFairytale Battle Maps will help people find their way into the world of digital map making using DD.

 *Hello and welcome!
-My name is FakeFairytale and today I'm going to guide you through the website of FakeFairytale Battle Maps.*
+My name is FakeFairytale and today I'm going to guide you through the website of* <a href="https://wouter-it.github.io/maps-tutorial/" target="_blank">*FakeFairytale Battle Maps*</a>.

 ![image of the FakeFairytale Website on different devices.](assets/images/readme/ffbm%20screens.jpg)